-ED 541 History of American Education (3) Offered Summer, Fall, Spring, Online.
+ED 541 History of American Education (3) Offered on campus and online: Fall, Spring, Summer.
 Students learn the historical events and ideas which contributed to the development of present-day American education.
 Students also examine the present condition of public education and the strong need for Christian education.

-ED 542 Philosophy of American Education (3) Offered Summer, Fall, Spring, Online.
+ED 542 Philosophy of American Education (3) Offered on campus and online: Fall, Spring, Summer.
 Students examine the historical and contemporary philosophical positions and theories which have influenced American education and analyze the connection between philosophy and educational practice.

-ED 545 Principles of Instruction and Methods (3) Offered Summer, Fall, Spring, Online.
+ED 545 Principles of Instruction and Methods (3) Offered on campus: Fall, Spring, Summer odd; online: Fall, Spring, Summer.
 The student will receive an overview of Christian traditional methodology and instructional techniques used in pre K through secondary classrooms and apply the knowledge in a teaching presentation.
 A comparison of current and traditional teaching practices is also included through research and presentations.

-ED 600 Education Seminar (3) Offered Summer, Online.
+ED 600 Education Seminar (3) Offered on campus: Summer; online: Spring, Summer.
 The student applies philosophy to practice through attendance at Summer Seminar in his chosen track and through associated research and writing.

-ED 607 Personal and Professional Relationships in Education (3) Offered Summer odd, Online.
+ED 607 Personal and Professional Relationships in Education (3) Offered on campus: Summer odd; online: Fall even, Summer odd.
 Students learn biblical foundations and practical applications for developing the Christian educator’s successful relationships with God, family, school administration, teachers, students, and parents.

-ED 617 Technology Applications in Education (3) Offered Spring even, Online.
+ED 617 Technology Applications in Education (3) Offered on campus: Spring; online: Spring even, Summer.
 This course is designed to assist educators in learning to integrate current technologies into classroom instruction as a tool to enhance the teacher-directed classroom.

-ED 618 School Management and Leadership (3) Offered Summer, Online.
+ED 618 School Management and Leadership (3) Offered on campus: Summer; online: Fall odd, Summer.
 This course is designed to give the graduate student skills necessary for biblical leadership and successful management of the Christian school.
 The student will apply these skills to aspects of school management such as personnel development, office and records, advertising and public relations, admissions, ancillary services, technology, and educational management.

-ED 626 Financial and Legal Aspects of Christian School Operation (3) Offered Summer even, Spring even, Online.
+ED 626 Financial and Legal Aspects of Christian School Operation (3) Offered on campus and online: Spring even, Summer even.
 Students study the laws and court decisions affecting Christian schools and also prepare an annual budget using income sources and expense-control systems learned in the course.

-ED 627 Managing Technology and Information Systems (3) Offered Summer odd, Fall odd, Online.
+ED 627 Managing Technology and Information Systems (3) Offered on campus and online: Fall, Summer odd.
 This course focuses on the effective use of technology as a strategic resource.
 Students learn contemporary issues such as information technology (IT) resource planning and management, e-commerce, enterprise systems, and systems planning and integration.
 Emphasis is placed on practical application of this knowledge to individual areas of interest.
 The role of integrating effective IT systems into an organization’s culture is the focal point of this course.

-ED 628 Organization and Administration of Elementary Curriculum (3) Offered Summer, Online.
+ED 628 Organization and Administration of Elementary Curriculum (3) Offered on campus: Summer; online: Fall even, Summer.
 The graduate student will learn the sequential design of the elementary school curriculum.
 The scope and sequence of each grade level of the elementary curriculum will be reviewed, and the student will become familiar with the content of each grade level in the elementary curriculum.

-ED 629 Current Issues in Education (3) Offered Summer, Fall odd, Online.
+ED 629 Current Issues in Education (3) Offered on campus and online: Fall odd, Summer.
 Students study, analyze, and discuss theoretical issues and events influencing current thought and practice in elementary and secondary education in light of their philosophical roots and their impact on traditional Christian education.

 ED 639 The Administrator in Practice (3) Prereq.: Ed.D. in educational leadership and approval of the instructor of record.
 This practicum affords practicing or future Christian school leaders field experiences in the principalship or related educational administrative leadership positions.
 The student will maintain a log of a minimum of 120 hours of administrative activities covering a period of 5 to 15 weeks.
 Included in these activities will be the creation of a professional resource file and two projects of appropriate levels of responsibility mutually agreed to by the site supervisor and the instructor of record.

-ED 651 Elementary Arithmetic Instruction (3) Offered Summer even, Online.
+ED 651 Elementary Arithmetic Instruction (3) Offered on campus: Summer even; online: Spring odd, Summer even.
 Students are prepared to teach mathematical concepts from arithmetic to basic geometry and algebra in the traditional Christian elementary school.
 Emphasis is placed on learning strategies for the successful teaching of these concepts.
 In addition, students will research current trends in the learning and teaching of mathematics in the elementary grades.

-ED 661 Elementary History Instruction (3) Offered Summer even.
+ED 661 Elementary History Instruction (3) Offered on campus: Summer even; online: Fall.
 Using a Christian approach to history, this course emphasizes teaching ancient history, United States history, and government to elementary students.
 Its specific purpose is to give necessary foundational skills for teaching history in the elementary grades.

-ED 673 Teaching Secondary History (3) Offered Summer even, Spring even, Online.
+ED 673 Teaching Secondary History (3) Offered on campus and online: Spring even, Summer even.
 The student will learn the methods and techniques for teaching history in the Christian school.
 In addition, the student will study the content of the history curriculums for the Christian high school.

-ED 675 Organization and Administration of Secondary Curriculum (3) Offered Summer even, Fall even, Online.
+ED 675 Organization and Administration of Secondary Curriculum (3) Offered on campus and online: Fall even, Summer even.
 The student is exposed to the epistemology as it relates to learning and the sequential design of the high school curriculum.
 The student examines from a Christian perspective the philosophy, content, structure, and sequence of curriculum within each of the disciplines.

-ED 676 Teaching Secondary Mathematics (3) Offered Summer odd.
+ED 676 Teaching Secondary Mathematics (3) Offered on campus: Summer odd; online: Fall even.
 Students learn to teach mathematics from arithmetic to the basics of higher mathematics.
 Problem solving and thinking skills are included.
 Students will demonstrate their skills through teaching lessons.
 Students will research current trends in education.
 This course helps students develop a conscious Christian philosophy for teaching mathematics in the Christian school.

-ED 680 Strategic Organizational Leadership (3) Offered Spring, Online.
+ED 680 Strategic Organizational Leadership (3) Offered on campus: Spring; online: Spring, Summer.
 This course is designed to equip the student for leadership positions in a dynamic global environment.
 Students will demonstrate comprehension in major leadership theories of change management, organizational effectiveness, and communication as they interact with organizational design.
 These concepts will be studied from a Christian perspective.
 Students will use case studies, classroom presentations, and research to investigate the meaning and practice of leadership and of increasing organizational effectiveness.

-ED 716 Considerations of Learning and Instructional Practice (3) Offered Summer even.
+ED 716 Considerations of Learning and Instructional Practice (3) Offered on campus: Summer even; online: Fall.
 The graduate student will examine the learning theories such as behaviorism, cognitive processes, information processing, mastery learning, and developmental learning theories.
 In addition, the student will develop a knowledgeable framework from which to make an application to the Christian perspective of the child’s learning process.

-ED 718 Educational Statistics (3) Offered Summer odd, Online.
+ED 718 Educational Statistics (3) Offered on campus: Summer odd; online: Spring even, Summer odd.
 Students will examine descriptive and inferential statistical techniques as applied to educational research.
 Students will also examine hypothesis testing, correlation techniques, and analysis of variance.
 Students will analyze data using SPSS software.
 Students will practice these statistical techniques by producing several educational results sections based upon the educational data provided.

-ED 724 Crafting Formal Research (3) Offered Summer odd, Online.
+ED 724 Crafting Formal Research (3) Offered on campus: Summer odd; online: Spring.
 This writing course introduces graduate students to dissertation research.
 Given a sample research topic, students learn how to develop problem and purpose statements, formulate research questions, and locate relevant, current literature.
 Students will learn Chicago style and apply it in writing an introduction and literature review on the topic.